SoftUni-Internal/interactive-content/EN/04-Data-Types/03-Data-Types.md

   //System.out.println(inner); Error
 }
 ```
-As a good rule of thumb, try to keep variable span shorter.
+As a good rule of thumb, try to keep the variable span shorter.

 Shorter span simplifies the code and improves its **readability** and **maintainability**.

-We can reduce `outer` variable span as follows:
+We can reduce the `outer` variable span as follows:

 ```java
 static void main(String[] args) {